japleitez/peecko-api-doc/README.md

 - set JAVA_HOME environment variable to the Java JDK 17 installation path then run the command:
 $ java -jar peecko-api.jar

+**Note**
+Bear in mind the peeck-api.jar does not use a database and the information provide is fake data for development purposes only.

 ## Authenticating
 The Sign-In service authenticates the user and returns a token if the user provides valid credentials (username and password).
 This token has to be sent in all subsequent calls to the API as part of the HTTP headers: